MicrosoftDocs/learn/learn-pr/azure/explore-data-adx/includes/8-exercise-share-query.md

-You've explored the raw data, structure, and trends of an unfamiliar meterological dataset.
-You've been able to look at sample data, and see if the data looks complete and makes sense when grouped by location and time.
+You've explored the raw data, structure, and range of an unfamiliar meterological dataset.
+You've ascertained if the data looks complete and makes sense when grouped by location and time.

-Here, you'll share these data queries and results with other meterological data enthusiasts.
+In this unit, you'll share these data queries and results with others.

 ## Copy query and results